DOI-USGS/ISIS3/Public-Release-Process.md

 * Clone a fresh copy of the ISIS3 repository from GitHub
 * Update the isis/version file to reflect the proper version number and release stage.
 * Update the isis/CMakeLists.txt file to reflect the proper version number, release data, and release stage.
+* Until the build process is updated to pull from github tarballs, update the `meta.yaml` at this stage as well:
+    * build number: should be set to 0
+    * The version should be the version of ISIS you are building.
+Refer [here](https://semver.org/) for information on semantic versioning.
+    * If you are building a Release Candidate, please include "_RC".
+For example, for the ISIS3.6.1 release candidate, it would be: "3.6.1_RC".
+Our semantic versioning would call for a hyphen (ISIS3.6.1-RC), but the conda build system requires an underscore.
+    * If you are creating a custom build, please include a unique tag.
+For example, for a custom ISIS3.6.1 CaSSIS build, it would be: "3.6.1_cassis".
+  * The build number should be incremented for each build produced at the same version of source code, and should always begin at 0 for each version.
+  * ****Please note that this step is important as this is how the file to be uploaded to Anaconda Cloud is named by conda build.
+If a file with the same name already exists on USGS-Astrogeology channel in Anaconda Cloud, it will be overwritten with the new upload.****

 * Do a manual build and run the tests for all supported systems (this is happening in the nightly CI-builds).
   * This includes all systems tested nightly: Linux 28 (prog29), Ubuntu 18.4 (prog28), prog24, and MacOS 10.13 (prog27).
   * (This step should no longer be necessary once Jenkins has been properly set-up as tests will run before each merge)